Eddie Creatchman

 Eddie Creatchman (February 27, 1928 – March 9, 1994) was a Canadian professional wrestling manager.
-He was known as Eddie "The Brain" Creatchman, manager of wrestlers such as The Sheik, The Great Samu and Steve Strong.
+He was known as Eddie "The Brain" Creatchman, manager of wrestlers such as The Sheik and Steve Strong.

 Professional wrestling career

 Creatchman began his professional wrestling career in the late 1940s.
 He was first a wrestler, then a referee and later became a wrestling manager.

 As a manager, Creatchman's character was known for wearing sunglasses, smoking a cigar, and wearing a Star of David.
 Creatchman helped promote his wrestlers who could not handle themselves in interviews.
 He is best known for his time on the Quebec independent wrestling circuit, where he managed The Sheik and Abdullah the Butcher.
 While managing The Sheik in 1970, he caused a riot at the Montreal Forum, and as a result, an impressed Sheik brought Creatchman to Detroit to continue managing him.